I’m a Real Person

 Disembodied 3rd person bio:

 Laraine Herring holds an MFA in creative writing and an MA in counseling psychology.
 Her short stories, poems, and essays have appeared in national and local publications, including The New York Times.
 Her fiction has won the Barbara Deming Award for Women and her nonfiction work has been nominated for a Pushcart Prize.
-She is a tenured professor of creative writing and psychology, and currently teaches full time at Yavapai College in Prescott, Arizona.
-She is a member of the Author’s Guild and the American Association of University Professors, and the founder of Hags on Fire, an online ‘zine for women to write about their experiences with perimenopause, menopause, and aging.
+She is a retired professor of creative writing and psychology, a member of the Author’s Guild and the American Association of University Professors, and the founder of Hags on Fire, an online ‘zine for women to write about their experiences with perimenopause, menopause, and aging.

-She lives with five cats and a lot of books and more Apple products than necessary.
+She lives with four cats and a lot of books and more Apple products than necessary.
 Her husband lives down the street!

 Pronouns: she/her/hers